-After huge levels of interest, Camnexus, Extend Robotics, Immersive Rehab and Ubisense have been selected as the first cohort of innovative companies to trial their pioneering applications on CW’s 5G Private Network.
+After huge levels of interest, Camnexus, Extend Robotics and Ubisense have been selected as the first cohort of innovative companies to trial their pioneering applications on CW’s 5G Private Network.
 Following today’s official testbed opening ceremony, this diverse group will be trialling applications ranging from industrial IoT and location services to robotics and medtech on cutting-edge wireless technology.

 Introducing the Cohort